HTML: SGML-based versus XML-based HTML

 By carefully following the W3C's compatibility guidelines, a user agent should be able to interpret the document equally as HTML or XHTML.
 For documents that are XHTML 1.0 and have been made compatible in this way, the W3C permits them to be served either as HTML (with a text/html MIME type), or as XHTML (with an application/xhtml+xml or application/xml MIME type).
 When delivered as XHTML, browsers should use an XML parser, which adheres strictly to the XML specifications for parsing the document's contents.

 Transitional versus strict

 HTML 4 defined three different versions of the language: Strict, Transitional (once called Loose), and Frameset.
-The Strict version is intended for new documents and is considered best practice, while the Transitional and Frameset versions were developed to make it easier to transition documents that conformed to older HTML specifications or didn't conform to any specification to a version of HTML 4.
+The Strict version is intended for new documents and is considered best practice, while the Transitional and Frameset versions were developed to make it easier to transition documents that conformed to older HTML specifications or did not conform to any specification to a version of HTML 4.
 The Transitional and Frameset versions allow for presentational markup, which is omitted in the Strict version.
 Instead, cascading style sheets are encouraged to improve the presentation of HTML documents.
 Because XHTML 1 only defines an XML syntax for the language defined by HTML 4, the same differences apply to XHTML 1 as well.

 The Transitional version allows the following parts of the vocabulary, which are not included in the Strict version: